 The N.C.
 Department of Transportation studied eight design options – called alternatives – for building the Bonner Bridge replacement within two corridors.
 Each alternative is detailed in the

-Record of Decision, a document that explains NCDOT's decision for choosing the option now under construction.
+Record of Decision, a document that explains NCDOT's decision for choosing the preferred option.

 That alternative, approved by the Federal Highway Administration, breaks the project into two phases: